balcortex/100_days_code_web_development/README.md

 ## Day 068 - 2023/11/09

 Today I learned how to change all the elements of a specific selector using the document.querySelectorAll() and a for loop.

+## Day 069 - 2023/11/10

+Today I learned to add, remove, and toggle classes to elements using the classList's add(), remove(), and toggle() methods.
+This approach is cleaner than adding inline style.